joakimgk/trafikklys/README.md

 ## Version 1
 ### Controller Unit

 The controller unit consists of a microcontroller which emits a signal to control the flashing of the lights (which lights to flash, and in what tempo/frequency).
-Version 1 of the project uses an ATMEGA88 which sits inside a hand held controller, mounted inside a discarded controller for some scientific device.
+Version 1 of the project uses an ATMEGA88, mounted inside a discarded hand held controller unit for some scientific device.
 Buttons control the program (i.e. pattern of lights to blink), and the programs are emit simply as a series of bytes (where a bit directly maps to a corresponding light).
 The tempo is varied by a potentiometer, which sets the delay in the main loop of the embedded software.
 This means the lights are mapped directly to the pins of one of the ports on the microcontroller.

 ![Controller schematic](http://www.ii.uib.no/~joakimk/temp/kontroller.png)